Web Accessibility Overlays Do Not Work

 Promet Source serves as an accessibility partner, committed to real and lasting accessibility solutions.

-We conduct both automated and manual testing holistically, from the perspective of the entire spectrum of disabled users and available Assistive Technology -- recognizing that there is no one-size-fits-all fix.
-This list of automated testing tools, recognized by the World Wide Web Consortium (W3C), demonstrates the wide range of testing options and the need for focused expertise.
+We conduct both automated and manual testing holistically, from the perspective of the entire spectrum of disabled users and available Assistive Technology—recognizing that there is no one-size-fits-all fix.

 Our clients interact closely with both accessibility and developer certified experts throughout engagement and have the opportunity to ask questions and seek clarification every step along the way.